Good Day Out in the Press & TV!

 Pick up a new skill

-Old and young can then have a go at instructing a dog with some training sheep, as well as touring the farm and meeting the animals (gooddayout.co.uk).
-Meanwhile, on the Dorset coast, James Carroll runs fossil hunting courses for private groups .
+Old and young can then have a go at instructing a dog with some training sheep, as well as touring the farm and meeting the animals.

 Ever feel like you need to slow down?
 With the non-stop intrusion of modern life, it’s hardly surprising mindfulness has become so popular of late.
 If you need to stop a moment, breathe a little and reconnect with the world around you, we can help!